forem/forem/docs/installation/mac.md

 ### Elasticsearch

-Forem requires a version of Elasticsearch 7.5 or higher to be running.
+Forem requires Elasticsearch 7.x to run.
 We recommend version 7.5.2.

 You have the option of installing Elasticsearch with Homebrew or through an archive.
 We **recommend** installing from archive on Mac.